 First step: Get your teacher leaders involved

-Remember that the process takes time – especially if trying to integrate a tool within the school culture.
+Remember that the process takes time – especially if trying to integrate a STEAM or coding tool within the school culture.

 The way to begin is to bring your most reliable team members into your plans.
 Who are your teacher influencers?
 Who gets on board with techie stuff easily?

 Start the awareness campaign with them, then hopefully:

 - Awareness: As they make the changes and get on board with your purchase, they’ll be able to start sharing their successes with their colleagues.